danielcornock/danielcornock.co.uk/_posts/2020-04-19-angular-testing-2-stubbing-dependencies.md

   - testing
 ---

+> This article is a part of a series on unit testing in Angular.
+Some of the examples here might not make sense if you haven't read the previous articles, so if you want to follow along with the whole thing, head to the [first article](angular-testing-1-getting-started)!

 When working with big applications, it can be beneficial to create a stub for every service you create.
 Stubbing a service means that we don’t have to spy on any methods in our test file, as they are all already initialised as spies for us.
 Creating a stub doesn’t take long, and it saves you repeating code in future test files if your service is used in multiple places.

 Let’s take a look at our service: